If you have any further questions, don't hesitate to GET IN TOUCH.

 The publisher is the Good News Fellowship UK - a team of Christians from a variety of backgrounds and churches, some in full-time ministry.
 All share a heart for evangelism and have many years' experience in newspaper outreach, general evangelism or Christian publishing.
 The members of the Fellowship are:

-- Phillip Bounds from Derby brings a wealth of experience in both business and church work to his roles as both our Finance Officer and Chairman, and he oversees our prisons ministry.
+- Phillip Bounds from Derby brings a wealth of experience in both business and church work to his role as our Chairman, and he oversees our prisons ministry.

-- Andrew and Mandy Halloway from Nottingham.
-Andrew is the Editor; he also writes our newsletter and oversees our promotions, website and social media presence.
-Mandy is our sales co-ordinator and liases with our agents.
+- Andrew Halloway from Nottingham.
+Andrew is the Editor and a Trustee; he also writes our newsletter and oversees our promotions, website and communications.

-- Trevor Dickerson from South Darenth in Kent.
-Trevor is an experienced evangelist and National Field Director for Outreach UK.
-He also trains evangelists and churches in local evangelism.
-He assists the Editor on reviewing the content of each issue of Good News.
+- Trevor Dickerson, based in Herefordshire, is an experienced evangelist and National Field Director for Outreach UK.
+He trains evangelists and churches in local evangelism and the use of Good News, and advises the Editor on the content of the paper.

-- Rev Andy Godfrey from Milton Keynes is our roving UK Representative and Trainer, speaking to churches about Good News and offering training in how to use the paper.
+- Rev Andy Godfrey from Milton Keynes is our roving UK Representative and Trainer, speaking about Good News at churches and events and offering training in how to use the paper.

-- Steve Leedham from Shrewsbury helps with the distribution and invoicing of a large quantity of customer orders.
+- Steve Leedham from Shrewsbury runs the distribution and invoicing of a large proportion of our customer orders, and is a Trustee.

 WHY JUST 8 PAGES?